Skip to main content

 This guide is not intended to be a complete digest of regulations.
 If you need complete versions of Indiana rules and regulations for fishing, they can be found in Indiana Code or in Indiana Administrative Code Title 312.

 All funds made from selling Indiana hunting and fishing licenses go directly back to conservation.
 Your license funds are used to conduct fish research, maintain fish and wildlife areas, educate new anglers, maintain public access sites, stock fish in Indiana waters, acquire land, and more.
-We thank all anglers, hunters, trappers, boaters, and recreational shooters in Indiana for their continued support of the Division of Fish & Wildlife.
+We thank all anglers, hunters, trappers, boaters, and recreational shooters in Indiana for their continued support of the Division of Fish, Wildlife & Nature Preserves.
 The funding stream you provide helps make conservation of Indiana’s natural resources a success.

-Stay up to date with regulation changes, projects, and wildlife news by following us on Facebook and Instagram and subscribing to our newsletters.
+Stay up to date with regulation changes, projects, and wildlife news by following us on YouTube, Facebook, and Instagram and signing up for DFWNP newsletters in your Activity Hub account.

-Indiana DNR announces Free Fishing Days for 2025, allowing residents to fish without a license on May 4, June 7-8, and September 27.
-Enjoy a day outdoors and experience Indiana’s fishing opportunities.
+Indiana DNR announces Free Fishing Days, allowing residents to fish without a license on May 10, June 6–7, and Sept.
+26.